-Using a Montessori bookshelf in your home is an easy way to support your child’s natural desire to learn!
+Using a Montessori bookshelf in your home is an easy way to support your child’s natural desire to learn and use Montessori principles in your home!
 It has been scientifically proven that children learn quicker and retain more information while playing compared to teacher-led instruction.
 Children who are afforded play opportunities build strong emotional, psychological, and problem-solving skills.
 And more importantly, they develop a natural curiosity about the world, which motivates learning.

 When buying your Montessori bookshelves, it’s essential to know what to look for and what Montessori bookshelf best suits your little one.